Hiboy S2 Lite Review

 Will the Hiboy S2 Lite Be a Good Fit For You?

 Looking for a fun ride with your friends on the weekend?
 Want to get to school in supercool fashion?
 The S2 Lite might just be the best scooter for you.

-The 5Ah battery delivers a maximum range of 10.6 miles and the 250W motor generates enough torque to scale 15% inclines, making the scooter perfect for conquering the local neighborhood, although you will find a reduced speed when tackling steeper slopes.
+The 5Ah battery delivers a maximum range of 10.6 miles and the 250W motor generates enough torque to scale 15% inclines, making the scooter perfect for conquering the local neighbourhood, although you will find a reduced speed when tackling steeper slopes.

 Pros and Cons

-- Flat-resistant tires
+- Flat-resistant tyres

 - Light, durable frame

 - Headlight & ambient under-deck lighting

 - Cruise control

 Is the Price Tag Worth it?